choden12/WEB_101_02240355/Practical_1/README.md

 This project provides a TikTok-inspired frontend interface, showcasing modern web dev concepts like routing, layout design, form handling, and responsive components — a great base for any video-based web app.

 ## Acknowledgments
+- I would like to thank my instructor for their guidance and support, and my classmates for their helpful ideas and encouragement.
+I also appreciate the open-source community and online resources that made learning and building this project easier.